natcap/invest.users-guide/source/sdr.rst

     * **usle.tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
 (Eq. :eq:`usle`)

-    * **sed_retention.tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Legacy/obsolete index of sediment retention with reference to a watershed where all LULC types are converted to bare ground.
+    * **sed_retention.tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention with reference to a watershed where all LULC types are converted to bare ground.
 This is NOT the sediment retained on each pixel (see section "Evaluating Sediment Retention Services" above).
 (Eq. :eq:`retention`).
 Note that this result is legacy/obsolete and **sed_deposition.tif** should be used instead.

     * **sed_retention_index.tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention.
 This is NOT the sediment retained on each pixel (see section "Evaluating Sediment Retention Services" above).
 (Eq. :eq:`retention_index`).
 Note that this result is legacy/obsolete and **sed_deposition.tif** should be used instead.